LiskArchive/lisk-mobile/README.md

 useCommercialFonts  -> Tells styleGuide/fonts.js file to load commercial fonts instead of Open Sans.
 ```

-In order to avoid commiting that file you can follow [this approach](https://stackoverflow.com/a/3320183) as following
+In order to avoid committing that file you can follow [this approach](https://stackoverflow.com/a/3320183) as following
 ```bash
 $ git update-index --assume-unchanged env.json
 ```